HunorMarton/gorillas/README.md

 - You can also play the final, extended version of the game on [CodePen](https://codepen.io/HunorMarton/full/jOJZqvp).
 This includes even more features, like light and dark mode and in this version the flying bomb is also affected by the wind.

+While the main tutorials are very packed, there are still a few topics we could not cover in them.
+Below you can also find a few follow-up tutorials, like how to make the game full-screen.

 ## Source Code for the freeCodeCamp Article

 [![freeCodeCamp Tutorial: Gorillas](<./Screenshot - freeCodeCamp.png>)](https://www.freecodecamp.org/news/gorillas-game-in-javascript/)